timebeing92/brightspace-quiz-review-extractor/README.md

 When `questiondb.xml` is present, the extractor tries to match banked content in this order:

 1. stable keys such as label, ident, local ID, display ID, or global ID
-2. title/stem evidence plus question type
+2. title or stem evidence plus question type
 3. quiz-title to bank-section relationship heuristics

 If a match is not confident: